drcmda/react-contextual/README.md

 1. `subscribe([providers,] [selector])(AnyComponent)`

-    Higher-order component to consume context. `providers` points to one or many contexts. `selector` maps the provider values into component props.
+    Higher-order component to consume context. `providers` points to one or many contexts (can be context objects, string-id's, or functions that take component props and return a context object). `selector` maps the provider values into component props.
 Ommit `providers` and it will use `react-contextual`'s own context for the store (the one down below, number 3 in this list).
 Ommit `selector` and it will default to `props => props`, so all the contexts props will be merged to the wrapped components props.

 2. `<Subscribe [to={providers}] [select={selector}]>{renderFunction}</Subscribe>`